 The library is the heart of the services provided to researchers and scholars at ACOR.
-It houses a large collection of books and periodicals on the Hashemite Kingdom of Jordan and the archaeological sites within its boundaries and a comprehensive collection of archaeological books on the Arab Middle East.
-It is also the only public library in Jordan to provide free access to JSTOR for patrons.
-JSTOR is a valuable tool, not only for providing unparalleled access to research materials, but also as a magnet to bring about greater international scholarly interaction.
+It houses a large collection of books and periodicals on Jordan and the archaeological sites within its boundaries and a comprehensive collection of archaeological books on the Middle East.
+We also provide free access to JSTOR for patrons, a rarity in Jordan.

-ACOR’s Library and its electronic resources are actively utilized by Jordanian professors, scholars, and students, ACOR fellows, and the international community.
-Thanks to free access to ACOR’s Library and to JSTOR, many Jordanian professors have been able to keep up in their fields and many Jordanian students have been able to finish their theses and dissertations thanks to reliance on ACOR library resources.
+Our library and its electronic resources are actively utilized by Jordanian professors, scholars, and students, ACOR fellows, and the international community.
+Free access to our library and to JSTOR helps local professors keep up in their fields, and many students have finished their theses and dissertations thanks to reliance on ACOR library resources.

-Maintaining the ACOR library is an expensive endeavor and we welcome support from individuals and institutions.
+Maintaining the library is an expensive endeavor, and we welcome financial support from individuals and institutions.
 No donation is too small or too large.

 Anne C. Ogilvy Memorial Library Endowment

-The ACOR Library was privileged to receive two Library Acquisitions grants in 2003-5 and 2006-8 from the Getty Foundation.
-These grants enabled ACOR to significantly expand its collections in the fields of archaeology, art history and conservation.
+Our library was privileged to receive two Library Acquisitions grants in 2003-2005 and 2006-2008 from the Getty Foundation.
+These grants enabled ACOR to significantly expand its collections in the fields of archaeology, art history, and conservation.